-In this age of cheap drip coffee makers and single cup makers, standard stovetop percolators and electric percolators (also known as moka pot) have become one of the most forgotten brewing methods in the world; except the Italians who invented them.
+In this age of cheap drip coffee makers and single cup makers, standard stovetop percolators and electric percolators (also known as moka pot) have become one of the most forgotten coffee brewing methods in the world; except for the Italians, who invented them.

-If you enjoy a strong pot of coffee then you’ll want to add a percolator to your arsenal.
+If you enjoy a strong coffee then you’ll want to add a percolator to your arsenal.
 But how do you choose the best coffee percolator to go with your favorite coffee grounds?
-This guide will take a look at some of the top models available on the market that percolate coffee to perfection.
+This guide look at some of the top percolators in the market and help you find the perfect model that’ll help you get your percolated coffee to perfection!

 Coffee Maker - Things to Consider